DinoChiesa/Apigee-Java-Edit-Xml-Node/bundle/README.md

 ## Example usage

-The examples that follow assume Apigee SaaS and that the shell variables have been set appropriately:
+The examples that follow assume Apigee classic SaaS and that the shell variables have been set appropriately:

 ```
 ORG=myorg